jquery/learn.jquery.com/page/events/introduction-to-custom-events.md

 This gives us a container (`#twitter`) for our widget, a template for our results containers (hidden via CSS), and a simple form where users can input a search term.
-(For the sake of simplicity, we&rsquo;re going to assume that our application is JavaScript-only and that our users will always have CSS.)
+(For the sake of simplicity, we're going to assume that our application is JavaScript-only and that our users will always have CSS.)

-There are two types of objects we&rsquo;ll want to act on: the results containers, and the Twitter container.
+There are two types of objects we'll want to act on: the results containers, and the Twitter container.

 The results containers are the heart of the application.
-We&rsquo;ll create a plugin that will prepare each results container once it&rsquo;s added to the Twitter container.
+We'll create a plugin that will prepare each results container once it's added to the Twitter container.
 Among other things, it will bind the custom events for each container and add the action buttons at the top right of each container.
 Each results container will have the following custom events:

-- `refresh` &mdash; Mark the container as being in the &ldquo;refreshing&rdquo; state, and fire the request to fetch the data for the search term.
+- `refresh` — Mark the container as being in the "refreshing" state, and fire the request to fetch the data for the search term.

-- `populate` &mdash; Receive the returned JSON data and use it to populate the container.
+- `populate` — Receive the returned JSON data and use it to populate the container.

-- `remove` &mdash; Remove the container from the page after the user verifies the request to do so.
+- `remove` — Remove the container from the page after the user verifies the request to do so.
 Verification can be bypassed by passing `true` as the second argument to the event handler.
 The `remove` event also removes the term associated with the results container from the global object containing the search terms.

-- `collapse` &mdash; Add a class of collapsed to the container, which will hide the results via CSS.
-It will also turn the container&rsquo;s &ldquo;Collapse&rdquo; button into an &ldquo;Expand&rdquo; button.
+- `collapse` — Add a class of collapsed to the container, which will hide the results via CSS.
+It will also turn the container's "Collapse" button into an "Expand" button.

-- `expand` &mdash; Remove the collapsed class from the container.
-It will also turn the container&rsquo;s &ldquo;Expand&rdquo; button into a &ldquo;Collapse&rdquo; button.
+- `expand` — Remove the collapsed class from the container.
+It will also turn the container's "Expand" button into a "Collapse" button.

 The plugin is also responsible for adding the action buttons to the container.
-It binds a click event to each action&rsquo;s list item, and uses the list item&rsquo;s class to determine which custom event will be triggered on the corresponding results container.
+It binds a click event to each action's list item, and uses the list item's class to determine which custom event will be triggered on the corresponding results container.